ermongroup/cs228-notes/inference/map/index.md

 {% endmath %}

 This would be easy optimize, but would only give us an upper bound on the value of the true MAP assignment.
-To make our relexation tight, we would need to introduce constraints that encourage consistency between the potentials:
+To make our relaxation tight, we would need to introduce constraints that encourage consistency between the potentials:
 {% math %}
 x^f_i - x_i = 0 \; \forall f, \forall i \in f.